AlphabetsAlphabets/Web-API/README.md

 ```
 Make sure to include a brief summary about what the class does, and list down all their class functions.
 And always make sure to include a brief summary about the class and function first.

 Then in each function, give a brief description, followed by a brief explanation for each parameter, and if the function has a chance to throw an exception include an exception section as well.
-And if the function is private make sure to include it in parenthesis.
+Optionally an examples section, to illustrate what the function does in greater detail.
+Or to act as supporting evidence.

 Separate each section with three `-`'s